Jonathan2251/lbd/_sources/gpu.txt

   Binding sampler variables [#tpu]_.

-As Figure: Binding sampler variables, the Java OpenGL wrapper api gl.bindTexture binding 'Texture Object' to 'Texture Unit'.
+As Figure: Binding sampler variables, the Java api gl.bindTexture binding 'Texture Object' to 'Texture Unit'.
 The gl.getUniformLocation and gl.uniform1i associate 'Texture Unit' to 'sampler uniform variables'.

-The gl.uniform1i(xLoc, 1) where 1 is
+gl.uniform1i(xLoc, 1): where 1 is
 'Texture Unit 1', 2 is 'Texture Unit 2', ..., etc [#tpu]_.

 The following figure depicts how driver read metadata from compiled glsl obj,